Makktu/new-library/README.md

 13-Aug-2021: Got the Edit function working, but my solution is terrible.
 'Making it work' through artifical brute force instead of writing proper clean code.

 17 Aug 2021: THE THIRD ATTEMPT (and final one).
 New branch.

+18 Aug 2021: Done it!
+Completed all the required parts of the project.
+None of the bonus credit features, but everything else...

+-   Create a new book
+-   a button to delete it
+-   a button to toggle its Read status

+....exists.